Home | About me | Contact | What's new | Privacy | Search

 Roadway details

 The parkway features four and six lanes with a concrete divider.
 Along the original sections, a raised island separated the opposing flows; the concrete divider was added atop the island in 2010 after a series of head-on crashes.
-(A safety improvement project now underway will remove the raised island, leaving just the concrete divider.)
+(A safety improvement project now underway is removing the raised island, leaving just the concrete divider.)

 Access to local streets and driveways is limited and there are overpasses at most major intersections.
 While it has the general appearance and function of a narrow freeway, the route is technically classified as a "super-arterial" rather than a freeway and, as such, the road is a hybrid between a major arterial street and minor expressway.